charlesvill/ObsidianVault/ObsidianVault/CS50/Python.md

 ##### getting started with sql
 - create a sql database by running `sqlite3 favorites.db`
 	- once you've already created the database you can run the same line to open your file again
+	- you exit from sqlite3 by ctrl-d or ctrl-z.
 - type .mode csv to put into csv mode and then importing from file into the database with `.import filename.csv filename`
 - you can read items from a table with: `SELECT columns FROM table` syntax
 - some other commands used in sql to access data include: